 Haupt took over the family garden to grow cannabis to treat his epilepsy.
 His family was not entirely on board with the decision, but he wouldn’t be discouraged.
 It was obvious that cannabis was helping him, and by the time he turned 24, he was off pharmaceuticals and only using cannabis.

-Green Thumb Grows Into Fortune
+Weed Millionaire Grows Green Thumb Into Fortune

 Haupt grew up with a passion for gardening.
-He was natural green thumb and, as a result, his cannabis plants skyrocketed.
+He was a natural green thumb and, as a result, his cannabis plants skyrocketed.
 Quite literally!
 His plants were so big that he was able to get 3 times more product than the average grower.
 But, he decided not to keep his talents to himself.
 After all, other patients across the globe may need help with their grow ops.

 Haupt is still on the ‘natural’ side of the debate.
 He acknowledges the FDA-approved pharmaceutical, called Epidiolex, but prefers to stay with cannabis.
 Epidiolex is a cannabis-based pharmaceutical, made from CBD extract and used for the treatment of epileptic conditions such as Dravet Syndrome.
 This pharma product seems to be the reason why CBD was de-scheduled in 2018.

 Joshua Haupt has certainly traveled a long road.
 Many people doubted him and criticized home remedies, like cannabis.
 But he quickly showed them that all it takes is a little motivation to take charge of your health and determination to make a cannabis business bloom.
 The rest would follow from there.